 He took his first Irish dancing steps at the age of four in his grandmother’s home in Co.
 Carlow.
 When he became a successful dancer, a front-row seat at his shows would always be left empty, in silent tribute to the woman who encouraged him when things were tough.

 The young Flatley started Irish dancing lessons at the age of 11, and as a youngster, he would return to Ireland frequently.
 He competed in local feiseanna (Irish dancing competitions) in Sligo, winning trophies three years in a row, 1975, 1976 and 1977.
 In 1975, he won the All-Ireland World Championship in Irish dancing – the first non-European resident to do so.

 It was in 1994 that he found fame with Riverdance.

 After decades traveling the world as one of the world’s most famous Irish dancers, Flatley has since hung up his dancing shoes to settle into a new artistic career.
 Celebrating 22 years with Riverdance and Lord of the Dance, he gave his final performance in Las Vegas on St. Patrick’s Day in 2016.

 Before this, his paintings were already causing a storm, selling at auction in 2015 for close to $128,000.
 Flatley makes his art by tap dancing on canvas.

-Flatley’s most recent career move sees him act and direct in the upcoming movie “Blackbird.”
-A poster for the movie was just released in July 2018 and it appears to live somewhere between a remake of Casablanca and James Bond.
+Flatley’s most recent career move saw him act and direct in the movie “Blackbird," compared to somewhere between a remake of Casablanca and James Bond.